 In the meantime can also choose more fresh foods – from farmer’s markets and bulk food venues.

 We consumers have the power.
 We can change corporations and markets by what we choose to buy.

-Bilbrey J. BPA-Free Plastic Containers May Be Just as Hazardous: Animal studies find that a replacement compound for the estrogen-mimicking chemical bisphenol A may also be harmful to human health.
+Bilbrey J. BPA-Free Plastic May Be Just as Hazardous: Animal studies find that a replacement compound for the estrogen-mimicking chemical bisphenol A may also be harmful to human health.
 Scient Amer.
 Aug 11, 2014.

 Liao C, Liu F, Kannan K. Bisphenol s, a new bisphenol analogue, in paper products and currency bills and its association with bisphenol a residues.
 Environ Sci Technol.
 2012 Jun 19;46(12):6515-22. doi: 10.1021/es300876n.